Skip to content

 Can the TRIAC AT be used with HDPE geomembranes on site?

-Yes, the TRIAC AT is compatible with HDPE geomembranes when used with the correct nozzle and welding technique.
-For field seams, a typical setting is around 580 °C with 200 l/min airflow.
-Always conduct test welds to confirm conditions.
+Yes, the TRIAC AT is suitable for welding HDPE geomembranes.
+Use a setting around 580 °C with 200 l/min airflow and the correct nozzle.
+Always perform test welds to confirm optimal site conditions.

 Does the AU model work with standard 10A site power in Australia?

-Yes, the Australian version includes a 10A, 3-pin plug and runs at 230 V / 1600 W, making it fully compatible with standard jobsite power supplies and RCD-protected outlets across Australia.
+Yes, the Australian TRIAC AT operates on standard 10A, 3-pin power outlets.
+It is rated at 230 V / 1600 W, compatible with typical Australian job site power supplies and RCD-protected circuits.

 What nozzles are compatible with the TRIAC AT?

-The TRIAC AT features a ø31.5 mm nozzle connection and supports a wide range of Leister accessories, including slit, overlap, and tubular nozzles.
-M14 thread adapters are also available for legacy fittings.
+The TRIAC AT uses a ø31.5 mm nozzle connection designed for Leister accessories.
+This includes a range of slit, overlap, and tubular nozzles.
+M14 thread adapters are also available for specific legacy fittings.

-Eco-Mode reduces power consumption when the gun is idle by lowering the element temperature.
-This protects the heating coil, reduces energy usage, and extends the tool's service life without slowing down restart performance.
+Eco-Mode reduces power consumption when the gun is idle.
+This feature lowers the element temperature, protecting the heating coil and extending the tool's service life without slowing down restart performance.

-Is the TRIAC AT suitable for continuous operation?
+Is the TRIAC AT designed for continuous operation?

-Yes, it is engineered for continuous-duty use.
-The built-in cool-down cycle and temperature stabilisation features ensure safe, long-term performance on demanding applications such as roofing, flooring, and geomembrane welding.
+Yes, the TRIAC AT is engineered for continuous-duty use.
+Its built-in cool-down cycle and temperature stabilisation features ensure consistent performance for demanding tasks such as roofing and geomembrane welding.

-HDPE/LDPE liner installation for ponds, bunds Voltage-stable performance supports field use with portable power sources Civil Contractors, Environmental Installers
+HDPE/LDPE liner installation for ponds, bunds Voltage-stable performance supports reliable field use with portable power sources.
+Civil Contractors, Environmental Installers

-Plastic sheet bending and thermoforming Stepless temperature and airflow avoid material warping and cracking Plastic Fabricators, Signmakers
+Plastic sheet bending and thermoforming Stepless temperature and airflow avoid material warping and cracking during shaping.
+Plastic Fabricators, Signmakers

-Canvas and tarpaulin repair High heat output supports fast adhesion of coated fabrics with slit nozzles Awning Specialists, Tent & Tarp Repair
+Canvas and tarpaulin repair High heat output supports fast adhesion of coated fabrics with appropriate slit nozzles.
+Awning Specialists, Tent & Tarp Repair

 Applying Leister TRIAC AT Heat Gun: Enhanced Protocols & Best Practices